Table of Contents

 By enrolling in the Lifeline program, offered through SafetyNet Wireless, hereafter referred to as the SafetyNet Wireless Program (the SafetyNet Wireless “Program” or “SafetyNet Wireless”) and by using the SafetyNet Wireless service (the “SafetyNet Wireless Service” or “SafetyNet Wireless”), you (“You”), the participant, acknowledge and agree to the following terms and conditions:

 SafetyNet Wireless offers Lifeline service, which is a government benefit program that provides discounts on monthly telephone service for eligible low-income consumers.
 Lifeline is supported by the federal Universal Service Fund (USF).
 In order to qualify for enrollment in the Lifeline program, a person must meet certain eligibility requirements established by the Federal Communications Commission and each state where the SafetyNet Wireless Program is offered.
 These requirements are based on a person’s participation in a state or federal support program(s) or by meeting certain income requirements based upon the Income Poverty Guidelines as defined by the Universal Service Administrative Co.
 (USAC) and the US Government.
 Federal law limits the availability of the SafetyNet Wireless Program.
 The Lifeline program allows only one (1) enrollment per “household”, and a household is defined as any individual or group of individuals who are living together as an economic unit.
 The Lifeline benefit is limited to one-per-household; therefore, no person currently living in the household may receive Lifeline benefits from any other Lifeline service provider, in order for you to currently be eligible.
+The Lifeline benefit is non-transferable.
 Applicants for the Lifeline program must complete an application form, provide supporting documentation that they meet the eligibility requirements and certify, under penalty of perjury, that they:

 - Are eligible for and currently receive benefits from the public assistance program(s) identified in the application form.